-The 6 Most Haunted Places in Scotland to Visit at Halloween
+The Out About Scotland guide to the 6 Most Haunted Places in Scotland to Visit at Halloween – from city to Highlands and islands

 While the Scottish landscape is full of cheery meadows blooming with wildflowers and heather in the summertime, the same can’t be said for the colder months when the plants are dying back and the light takes on a more sombre hue.

 To be honest, I actually like winter and autumn in Scotland as it shows the nation’s attractions in a completely different tone, especially the ones that have a darker side.
 Take Glasgow’s Necropolis for example (which you can read about in my Guide to the Glasgow Necropolis).

 But even creepy old graveyards don’t actually scare me, and truth be told I actually enjoy taking a wander amongst the gravestones when the evening starts to draw in.